• Skip to primary navigation

 • Oyster crackers: Crumbled Saltines also work perfectly well.

-How to Make this Chili Recipe
+How to Make Cincinnati Chili

 Collage (1) Fresh ground beef distributed on bottom of large cast iron skillet, and (2) beef cooked in skillet.